jaysontolentino/task-list-server/README.md

-# Task List Server (Apollo GraphQL Server)
+# Task List App
+#### _Apollo GraphQL server_

+This is the backend of the app

 ## Requirements
-Node v14.19.1 +
+- Node v14.19.1+
-Mysql 5.7
+- MySQL 5.7+

+## Features

+- User Login and Registration
+- JWT Authentication
+- Task List CRUD Operations

-## STACK
+## Tech Stack

+This project uses a number of open source projects to work properly:

-Typescript
+- Typescript
-Express
+- Express JS
+- MySQL
-Apollo Server
+- Apollo Server
-Type-GraphQL
+- GraphQL
-Prisma
+- Prisma
-Mocha/chai
+- Mocha

+## Installation

-Rename .env.sample.text to .env
+Rename .env.sample.text to .env.
 Edit username and password of database url

+Install the dependencies and devDependencies and start the server.
+`npm install` or `yarn`

 ## Available Scripts

 In the project directory, you can run:

-1. `npm install` or `yarn` to install all the packages
-2. `npx prisma migrate dev` to migrate and seed database
-3. `yarn dev` or `npm run dev` to start project
+`npx prisma migrate dev` to migrate and seed database `yarn dev` or `npm run dev` to start project
-4. `yarn test` or `npm test` to perform testing
+`yarn test` or `npm test` to perform testing

+email: user1@email.com
+password: password